AnthonyGamon/06-Server-Side-APIs/README.md

 This project I am to create a website that has a weather API linked to it that will show different cities weathers depending on what the user enters.

 The UV index will change colors depending on the quality.
+The recent searches will also be saved to storage and can be found on the left hand side.

 Here is a live link to my page : https://anthonygamon.github.io/06-Server-Side-APIs/.